decretist/Dissertation/Chapter3/chapter3a.md

 from the independently testable validity of the arguments it contains is simply not relevant in the context of the twelfth century.

+[^1]: "Given this lack of reliable extrinsic evidence, our best source of evidence about Gratian is his book(s)." [@wei_gratian_2016, 33].

+[^2]: "The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
+Here, you need to lay out the traditional evidence used for solving this puzzle.
+You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

-[^1]: "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly contemporary *Sentences*.
+[^3]: "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly contemporary *Sentences*.
 Both texts were written to meet the need for a basic text-book in the teaching of their respective disciplines.